“There With Anita Baker” — a poem by Russell MacClaren

 After his tour, Russell returned to school, served as a Scoutmaster, baseball and soccer coach, then went on the road for years as a journeyman electrician, teaching in the electrical apprenticeship program at Wake Tech in Raleigh-Durham, North Carolina.
 Now retired, he has become a dedicated writer and poet, overseeing poetry workshops, reading on public television in North Carolina and working with several writer’s groups after his return to New Orleans.

 His poetry has been published in numerous small presses and anthologies.
-His third personal volume of poetry, Hand in Hand—a book of love poetry, is about to be released, soon available through Amazon and Authorhouse books in black and white, color and e-book versions.
+His third personal volume of poetry, Hand in Hand—a book of love poetry, is now available through Amazon and Authorhouse books in black and white, color and e-book versions.